FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);

-            var createConferenceRequest = new CreateConferenceRequest(); // CreateConferenceRequest | Conference to create (optional)
+            var createConferenceRequest = new CreateConferenceRequest(Alias={ A description for this Conference.
+Maximum 64 characters. }, PlayBeep={  }, Record={ Setting to `true` records the entire Conference. }, WaitUrl={ If specified, a URL for the audio file that provides custom hold music for the Conference when it is in the populated state.
+Otherwise, FreeClimb uses a system default audio file.
+This is always fetched using HTTP GET and is fetched just once &mdash; when the Conference is created. }, StatusCallbackUrl={ This URL is invoked when the status of the Conference changes.
+For more information, see **statusCallbackUrl** (below). }); // CreateConferenceRequest | Conference to create (optional)

             try
             {